Darkstar0001/Square_Hell/README.md

 Preload level from file - Load an existing level from a file into the editor
 Left mouse button (click/hold) - Place object(s)
 Right mouse button (click/hold) - Erase object(s)
+Trap movement offset range is -3 to 3 (left to right, top to bottom)
 Saves to "My Saved Levels.csv"